So, I will admit it. I am a personality nerd. I think that understanding MBTI typing makes us better parents, too.

 For as in one body we have many members, and the members do not all have the same function, so we, though many, are one body in Christ, and individually members one of another.
 Having gifts that differ according to the grace given to us, let us use them.

 Her goal is to help different people’s views of the world mesh together into a collaborative whole and be valued by all, rather than judged or ignored.
+Understanding MBTI means understanding that no one person’s perception or set of criteria is complete.
+It’s not that there are many right answers, but that every person is finite.

 She goes on: